AVTpepper/halloween-hackathon/README.md

 ## Introduction

+TODO: Enter PROJECT NAME HERE
+is an website that generates scary stories with OpenAI.
+Stories are tailored to the the users preferred specifications.

-A project created by a group of Code Institute students for the October Halloween Hackathon.
+This is project created by a group of Code Institute students/alumna for the [October Halloween Hackathon](https://hackathon.codeinstitute.net/hackathon/38/).

 ### Agile Methodology